 If you’re craving a brat (short for ‘bratwurst’, not the annoying kid next door), but you don’t have the space for a grill to scorch those sausages, then settle down because you aren’t out of luck!
-We’ll learn how to make brats without a grill in this article.
+We’ll learn how to make brats when a grill isn’t available.
 There are simple alternatives: a cast-iron pan and the oven are two common methods, but maybe you can step it up with a grill press or even a George Foreman Grilling Machine!

 First Thing’s First: Choosing a Brat